alex634/esp32_ridekc_bus/Source/data/DEBUG/README.txt

-If a file named DBG_ENABLED is present, this enables various global debug options.
+If a file named ENABLED is present, this enables various global debug options.
 The main one being the switch to the use of testing networks rather than the ones that the bus and the communication network will actually use.